mateussouzaweb/vine/README.md

 4 - DESTROY

-- **Only once** with the attached element
+- **Only once** for each attached element
 - Destroy the component from the element
 - Useful to remove component events
-- Component to be mounted again later with new mounts
+- Component can be mounted again later with new mounts
-- Calls destroy on child components also
+- Calls destroy on child components also and wait for it
 - Global events: ``beforeDestroy``, ``afterDestroy``
 - Component events: ``beforeDestroy``, ``onDestroy``, ``afterDestroy``

 5 - REMOVE

-- **Only once** for each attached element
+- If mounted, **only once** for each attached element
-- Remove the component from index, cannot be used again
+- Remove the component from index and cannot be used again
 - This do not run the destroy lifecycle, you should call it first
 - Component events: ``destructor``